dotsub/react-smart-scroll/README.md

 ReactSmartScroll is (mostly) un-opinionated, with minimum configuration.
 It has automatic support for variable height rows, even if they change height at runtime due to resizing, expanding, etc.

+This project is forked from https://github.com/stevensacks/react-smart-scroll project.
+Reason is to support special needs to re-render smart scroll component without change of scroll position, but also keeping the option also force scroll position change when needed.
+This is useful if we need to update content of elements while keeping its scroll position.

 ### Installation
 ```
 // npm